Xohnji/XripLock/README.md

 # XripLock
 ZIP/RAR Unlocker.

-*uses dictionary attack to brute-force the password for zip/rar file*
+*uses dictionary attack to crack the password for zip/rar file*

 ---